dtimchenko/custom-microservices-project/README.md

 ### Keycloak host

+We need to add a host mapping for keycloak.
+It is crucial because keycloak is relay on the host.
+If you will run one service from localhost and keycloak from docker - authentication will not work.
+Because the keycloak host on docker will be: http://keycloak but in browser it will be: http://locahost

 Add next items to the hosts

 `sudo nano /etc/hosts`

 `127.0.0.1 keycloak`

+### Create databases

+For customer and fraud service we need to create a databases(it will be automated in future updates).
+It should be **customer** and **fraud** databases.

+### Run the Project

 To run docker containers, just run from the docker:
 `docker compose up`